Unity-Technologies/ml-agents/docs/Training-PPO.md

 #### Max Steps

-`max_steps` corresponds to how many steps of the simulation (multiplied by frame-skip) are run durring the training process.
+`max_steps` corresponds to how many steps of the simulation (multiplied by frame-skip) are run during the training process.
 This value should be increased for more complex problems.

 Typical Range: `5e5 - 1e7`

+#### Beta (Used only in Discrete Control)

+`beta` corresponds to the strength of the entropy regularization, which makes the policy "more random."
+This ensures that discrete action space agents properly explore during training.
+Increasing this will ensure more random actions are taken.
+This should be adjusted such that the entropy (measurable from TensorBoard) slowly decreases alongside increases in reward.
+If entropy drops too quickly, increase `beta`.
+If entropy drops too slowly, decrease `beta`.

+Typical Range: `1e-4` - `1e-2`

+#### Epsilon

+`epsilon` corresponds to the acceptable threshold of divergence between the old and new policies during gradient descent updating.
+Setting this value small will result in more stable updates, but will also slow the training process.

+Typical Range: `0.1` - `0.3`

 #### Normalize